FrugalPrompt: Reducing Contextual Overhead in Large Language Models via Token Attribution: Result and Analysis

 \subsection{Performance \textit{vs.} Cost}

-The cost per million tokens for each model was taken from the respective provider's website, at the time of writing, and is reported in Tab. \ref{tab:model_costs}.
-The reader should note that the price is subject to change.
-The cost of the open-source Llama models was estimated using the lowest available rate on OpenRouter\footref{fn:openrouter}.
+The cost per million tokens for each model was taken from the respective provider's website, at the time of writing, and is reported in Table \ref{tab:model_costs}.
+Note that the price is subject to change.
+The cost of the open-source Llama models was estimated using the lowest available rate on OpenRouter.\footref{fn:openrouter}

-Fig.\ref{fig:scatterClassificationMetrics}, \ref{fig:scatterSummarizationMetrics} show the performance difference between the reduced set of tokens and 100\% tokens for all the models.
-For sentiment analysis and question answering, we observe that using a reduced set of tokens generally retains the performance and has a softer decline as we go down the cost.
+Figures \ref{fig:scatterClassificationMetrics} and \ref{fig:scatterSummarizationMetrics} show the performance difference between the reduced set of tokens and $100\%$ tokens for all the models.
+For sentiment analysis and question answering, we observe that using a reduced set of tokens generally maintains performance and shows a gentler decline as we decrease the cost.
 However, reducing the tokens sharply declines the performance in reasoning tasks, making it unsuitable for token reduction.
 The results are mixed for summarization tasks: while most models have a softer performance decline across the metrics, methods such as GPT-3.5 using GlobEnc experience rapid performance degradation.